 - Before drinking tap water, flush your pipes for several minutes by running your tap, taking a shower, doing laundry or a load of dishes. - You can also use a filter certified by an American National Standards Institute accredited certifier to reduce lead in drinking water. - If you are concerned about lead in your water and wish to have your water tested, contact Gulf Breeze Regional Water System at (850) 934-5100.

 For more information

-Follow the QR code or click on the link below for Information on lead in drinking water, testing methods, and steps you can take to minimize exposure.
+Follow the QR code for Information on lead in drinking water, testing methods, and steps you can take to minimize exposure.